cassiebuhler/cassiebuhler.github.io/_pages/research.md

 - C. K. Buhler, H. Y. Benson, and D. F. Shanno, "Regularized step directions in nonlinear conjugate gradient methods,'' 2021, Under first round of review at *Mathematical Programming Computation*.
 Link to <a href="https://arxiv.org/abs/2110.06308" target="_blank" rel="noopener noreferrer">paper</a> and <a href="https://github.com/cassiebuhler/ConminCG" target="_blank" rel="noopener noreferrer">code</a>.

+- C. K. Buhler and H. Y. Benson, "Efficient solution of portfolio optimization problems via dimension reduction and sparsification'' Submitted to *The International Journal of Data Science and Analytics*.
+Link to <a href="https://arxiv.org/abs/2306.12639" target="_blank"  rel="noopener noreferrer">paper</a> and <a href="https://github.com/cassiebuhler/PODS" target="_blank"  rel="noopener noreferrer">code</a>.

 ### In Progress

-- C. K. Buhler and H. Y. Benson, "Efficient solution of portfolio optimization problems via dimension reduction and sparsification'' 2020.
-Link to <a href="/files/PODS.pdf" target="_blank"  rel="noopener noreferrer">paper</a> and <a href="https://github.com/cassiebuhler/PODS" target="_blank"  rel="noopener noreferrer">code</a>.

 - C. K. Buhler and H. Y. Benson, "Black-box optimization for reserve design in biodiversity conservation," 2023.